Archives: Blog

 To Chin Tuck Or Not (Part 2/2): If Not, What Else?

-Author: Dr. Colin Butler, DPT, ATC We’re going to discuss what other movements you should consider doing if you’re having movement related neck discomfort and the chin tuck exercise hasn’t helped.
-Not sure what a chin tuck is or if it could be useful?
-Check out the previous article in this series here to […]
+In this article, we are going to discuss what other movements to consider if you are dealing with movement related neck discomfort and chin tucks have not helped.
+If you are not sure what a chin tuck is or whether it might be useful for you, refer back to the previous article in this series […]

 Read More